Noah van Lienden

 Founder in Residence · Amsterdam

-Chosen as one of the top 100 founders in Europe, joined the first ever Antler One residency: the continent's most exclusive early-stage accelerator.
+Chosen as one of the top 100 founders in Europe out of 10,000+ applications.
+Joined the first ever Antler ONE residency: the continent's most exclusive early-stage accelerator.

 • Omen logo